 The Heartbeat of Life at Taylor

-Coming together as a campus to worship our Savior is an integral part of spiritual life at Taylor.
-All who participate in chapel serve as faithful witnesses to God’s work in their lives and gain understanding about God and their roles as Christians.
+Chapel is all about regularly coming together as a campus to worship our Savior, and it’s an integral part of our community’s spiritual life.
+When we participate in chapel together—from dynamic speakers, to student-led worship, to those who listen and reflect—we serve as faithful witnesses to God’s work in our lives and gain understanding about God and our roles as believers.

 The All-Campus Communion service is the first gathering of the year for the entire community.
 It’s a special tradition where sophomores, juniors, and seniors prayerfully surround and lay hands on the new students.
 The service includes a time of prayer, worship, and communion.
 It’s a powerful beginning to the year, focusing our hearts and minds on Christ’s sacrifice and our calling to serve Him.